-As the raw EEG is complex to analyse without a lot of expertise, several approaches of EEG-based indexes have been developed to information of the state of the patient.
+As the raw EEG is complex to analyse by the non-expert user, several approaches of EEG-based indexes have been developed to information of the state of the patient.
 This indexes generally extract parameters from the EEG through signal processing techniques, for later introducing this information into a confidential algorithm to obtain a 0-100 index representative of the state of unconsciousness of the patient (Mathur S, 2021 Jan-.
 Available).

-Bispectral Index (BIS) is one of the most popular EEG-based indexes, and it is prepared to assess the hypnotic effect of anaesthesia, being 0 completely unconscious and 100 completely conscious.
-Surgeries under BIS monitoring has shown to impact positively in patients’ time of extubation, postoperative recovery, memory loss and cognitive impairment in general (Carlos Rogério Degrandi Oliveira, 2017 Jan-Feb, págs.
+Bispectral Index (BIS) is one of the most popular EEG-based indexes, and it has been designed to assess the hypnotic effect of anaesthesia, being 0 complete absence of electric activity of the frontal neurons and around 100 completely conscious.
+BIS monitoring has shown to impact positively in patients’ time of extubation, postoperative recovery, memory loss and cognitive impairment in general (Carlos Rogério Degrandi Oliveira, 2017 Jan-Feb, págs.
 72-84).

 The main drawback of EEG as a monitoring biosignal is that it is an advanced monitoring approach, being slightly difficult to place, interpretate and with fungible sensors of relatively high price.
 Unlike ECG, EEG is not used in all the surgical interventions.